SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 ## Primitive Operations
+cha:prims

 Our interpreter does not handle yet any essential behavior such as basic number operations.
-This prevents us to evaluate complex programs.
+This prevents us from evaluating complex programs.
-This chapter introduces the concept of primitive methods in Pharo.
+This chapter introduces the concept of primitive methods as done in Pharo and extends the interpreter to evaluate them.

+We will study how primitive methods work in Pharo, and how they should be properly implemented, including the evaluation of their fallback code (i.e., what happens when a primitive fails).
+We will then visit some of the essential primitives we need to make work to execute complex examples.
+This opens the door to the evaluation of more interesting programs.

+### The need for Primitives in Pharo

-We call primitive behavior the behaviour that needs to be implemented in the interpreter or evaluator because it cannot be purely expressed in the programming language, Pharo in this case.
+We call primitive behavior, behavior that needs to be implemented in the interpreter or evaluator because it cannot be purely expressed in the programming language, Pharo in this case.

-Let's consider for example the operation of adding up two numbers \(`+`\).
+Let's consider, for example, the operation of adding up two numbers (`+`).
-We cannot express in a pure and concise way a normal method executing an addition.
+We cannot express in a pure and concise way a normal method of executing an addition.

 Along with arithmetics, other examples of primitive operations are object allocation and reflective object access.
-Such primitive behavior is expressed as special methods, namely **primitive methods** in Pharo, whose behavior is defined in the interpreter.
+Such a primitive behavior is expressed as special methods, namely **primitive methods** in Pharo, whose behavior is defined in the virtual machine.

+In addition to essential behavior, primitive behavior is often used to implement performance-critical code in a much more efficient way, since primitives are implemented in the implementation language and do not suffer the interpretation overhead.

+#### Primitives as messages

-Differently from languages such as Java or C, that express arithmetics as special operators that are compiled/interpreted differently, Pharo maintains the message-send metaphore for primitive behavior.
+Differently, from languages such as Java or C, which express arithmetics as special operators that are compiled/interpreted differently, Pharo maintains the message send metaphor for primitive behavior.
-Indeed, in Pharo `+` is a message, which triggers a look-up and a method activation.
+Indeed, in Pharo,  `+` is a message which triggers a look-up and a method activation.

 This separation makes redefining operators as simple as implementing a method with the selector `+` in our own class, without the need for special syntax for it.

-In addition of essential behavior, primitive behavior is often used to implement performance-critical code in a much more efficient way, since primitives are implemented in the implementation language and do not suffer the interpretation overhead.

-In this chapter we will study how primitive methods work, and how they should be properly implemented, including the evaluation of their fallback code \(i.e., what happens when a primitive fails\).
-We will then visit some of the essential primitives we need to make work to execute complex examples.
+The primitive should just be tagged with an id so that the Virtual machine finds its definition and executes it.

 ### Primitives in Pharo

-In Pharo the design of primitives is split in three different parts: _messages_, _primitive methods_ \(the Pharo method that is annotated\), and the _primitive_ itself which is provided by the interpreter \(in our case this is a method that implements the primitive behavior.
-In the case of a Virtual Machine it would be a C function\).
+In Pharo the design of primitives is split in three different parts: _messages_, _primitive methods_ (the Pharo method that is annotated), and the _primitive_ itself which is provided by the interpreter - in the case of our interpreter this is a method that implements the primitive behavior.
+In the case of a Virtual Machine, it is a C function.

 ###### Primitives invoked as Messages.

-The first thing to note is that in Pharo programs primitive behavior is invoked through standard message sends.
+The first thing to note is that in Pharo programs, primitive behavior is invoked through standard message sends.
-Indeed sending the message ` 1 + 2 ` is handled as a message, but the method `+` on `Integer` is a primitive \(during Pharo execution it calls primitive functions transparently from the developer\).
+Indeed sending the message ` 1 + 2 ` is handled as a message, but the method `+` on `Integer` is a primitive (during Pharo execution it calls primitive functions transparently from the developer).

 This management of primitives as messages allows developers to define operators such as `+` as non-primitives on their own classes, by just implementing methods with the corresponding selectors and without any additional syntax.

 With some terminology abuse we could think of this as "operator redefinition", although it is no such, it is just a standard method re/definition.
-This operator redefinition feature is useful for example when creating internal domain specific languages \(DSLs\), or to have polymorphism between integers and floats.
+This operator redefinition feature is useful for example when creating internal Domain Specific Languages (DSLs), or to have polymorphism between integers and floats.

 This is why in Pharo it is possible to define a new method `+` on any class as follows: